Physical Therapy Baltimore, MD

 5) PT Can Restore Function In Patients With Old Car Accident Injuries

 If you haven’t been in a car accident recently but were in one nonetheless, that doesn’t mean you can’t benefit from physical therapy.
-In fact, physical therapy can help restore function and mobility in patients with old car accident injuries.
+In fact, physical therapy can help restore function and mobility in patients with old car accident injuries and other Auto Accidents Injuries that continue to affect daily life.
 Using various strength training exercises and cardiovascular rehabilitation techniques, patients can achieve as close to a pain-free lifestyle as possible through physical therapy.
 Moreover, patients can rest assured knowing physical therapy is a safe, non-invasive treatment that does not require the use of opioid pain medications for relief.
 Don’t delay any longer!
-If you’re experiencing pain from a new or old car accident injurycall LeMoine Physical Therapy today at 410-918-0080 to schedule your appointment.
+If you’re experiencing pain from a new or old car accident injury, call LeMoine Physical Therapy today at 410-918-0080 to schedule your appointment.
 We look forward to meeting you and helping you on your road to recovery.

 The advice and information contained in this article are for educational purposes only and is not intended to replace or counter a physician’s advice or judgment.
 Please always consult your physician before taking any advice learned here or in any other educational medical material.